wleddy/staffing/docs/use_case.md

 ## Overview

-A proposed web application to help manage employee and volunteer staffing for SABA events.
+A proposed web application to help manage employee and volunteer staffing for SABA activities.

-### Events
+### Activities

-The central element of the system are the Events.
-Strangely, perhaps, Events don't have a date as part of their data domain.
-In our experience events tend to repeat on a yearly or other basis.
-The dates and times of an Event are defined by Spots.
+The central element of the system are the Activities.
+Strangely, perhaps, Activities don't have a date as part of their data domain.
+In our experience activities tend to repeat on a yearly or other basis.
+The dates and times of an Activity are defined by Spots.

-An Event must occur in only one Location.
+An Activity must occur in only one Location.

 ### Spots

-A Spot is a record of what is required to fulfill a task that is part of an event.
-A Spot associated with an Event has the following attributes:
+A Spot is a record of what is required to fulfill a task that is part of an activity.
+A Spot associated with an Activity has the following attributes:

 * A date for the spot